- 1 What is debt consolidation?

 What is the best debt consolidation company to use?

 There is no one-size-fits-all debt consolidation loan available on the UK lending market, and your personal circumstances will determine which provider offers the best option for you.
-Remember that debt consolidation loan providers can still charge fees, offer varying rates of interest and each have their own conditions, restrictions and processes.
+Remember that loan providers can still charge fees, offer varying rates of interest and each have their own conditions, restrictions and processes.

 Before deciding to apply to debt consolidation loan provider, you may find it helpful to understand what the true cost of the loan will be so that you can make an informed choice.